3.1 Site preparation – harmful and dangerous substances

 The verifier may require the removal or treatment of any of the contaminants in the table to clause 3.1.5, to be carried out by specialists.

-If any signs of possible contaminants are present, the local authority should be told at once.
+If any signs of possible contaminants are present, the verifier should be told at once.
 If the presence of any of the contaminants listed in the table to clause 3.1.5 is confirmed, it is likely that some form of remedial action will be required.
 For guidance, the normal course of remedial action is listed against each contaminant.
 In all cases these courses of action assume that the ground to be covered by the building will have at least 100mm of in-situ concrete cover.
 Expert advice may be required to provide an economical and safe solution to the hazards encountered especially where contaminants are present in large amounts or where there is imminent danger to health or safety.

 The Construction Industry Research and Information Association (CIRIA) produces many useful guidance documents on the application of different risk management techniques.